aliblackwell/aliblackwell.com/website/pages/contact.md

 dynamicContent:
   - type: form
     formName: Contact
-    formSuccessMessage: Thank you for getting in touch.
-We will respond soon.
+    formId: contact-form
+    bg: standard-bg
+    formSuccessMessage: Thanks for your message.
+It has passed validation!
     fields:
       - fieldType: inputText
         inputLabel: Your name